Okyeame Kwame: Developmental projects

 His foundation, the Okyeame Kwame Foundation has also embarked on a Hepatitis B vaccination project since 2009, to help end the issue of Hepatitis B which was at its peak in Ghana.
-Since then, the Okyeame Kwame Foundation has screened over 10,000 people and vaccinated some 5000 more for free.
+Since then, the Okyeame Kwame Foundation has screened over 10,000 people and vaccinated some 5,000 more for free.

-His latest album, Made in Ghana which features some of Ghana's most sensational artistes including Kidi and Kwami Eugene has renewed calls for Ghanaians to feel proud of who they are and to patronize goods made in Ghana in order to promote national identity.
+His latest album, Made in Ghana which features some of Ghana's most sensational artists including Kidi and Kwami Eugene has renewed calls for Ghanaians to feel proud of who they are and to patronize goods made in Ghana in order to promote national identity.
 It is interesting to know that Kwame's dress style which is often influenced by his root culture, Asante has influenced many youth in Ghana who now prefer making up unique styles with African prints than other prints.
-Following the launch of the Made in Ghana album and the concept it portrays, the Ministry of Trade and Industry appointed Kwame as Ambassador the for the ‘Made in Ghana’ campaign of the Ministry.
-Kwame later extended his campaign to the Tourism Ministry where he interacted with the Tourism Minister, Catherine Afeku towards a collaborative effort to instilling in Ghanaians the need to purchase Made in Ghana goods and services.
+Following the launch of the Made in Ghana album and the concept it portrays, the Ministry of Trade and Industry appointed Kwame as Ambassador for the ‘Made in Ghana’ campaign of the Ministry.
+Kwame later extended his campaign to the Tourism Ministry where he interacted with the Tourism Minister, Catherine Afeku towards a collaborative effort to instill in Ghanaians the need to purchase Made in Ghana goods and services.

-He is also a board member of World Reader, a non profit organization that delivers e-books to people in the developing world.
-The organization uses e readers, mobile phones and other digital technology to provide readers in 53 countries with a digital library of over 45,000 book titles.
+He is also a board member of World Reader, a non-profit organization that delivers e-books to people in the developing world.
+The organization uses e-readers, mobile phones and other digital technology to provide readers in 53 countries with a digital library of over 45,000 book titles.
+They also build solar panels for areas without electricity so they can get a source of electricity and read through digital means.

-In May 2021, Okyeame Kwame and his wife launched a book called Love Locked Down.